 3. User A and User B started chat and web surfing service, it accesses network Slice#3

-4. User A started online video, UE A access to Slice#1.
+4. User A started online video, UE A access to Slice#3 which can only provide a basic SLA for the online video e.g. with lower resolution1.

+5. User A’s priority for slices is dynamically changed due to the SP side updates e.g. User A changes his/her VIP. membership, thus different SLA is provided to User A’s online video via Slice#1..

-5. User B started game app, UE B access to Slice #2.
+6. User B started game app, UE B access to Slice #3 which can only provide a basic SLA for the game service e.g. with lower resolution and low latency is not ensured.

-6. User A stop online video and stop accessing to Slice#1.

-7. User B stop game app and stop accessing to Slice#2.
+7. User B’s priority for slices is dynamically changed due to the SP side updates e.g. User B changes his/her VIP membership, thus different SLA is provided to User A’s game app via Slice#2.

+8. User A’s priority for slices are changed back to original value due the SP side update e.g. VIP membership. expired, thus the online video is provided via Slice#3.

+9. User B’s priority for slices are changed back to original value due to SP side update e.g. VIP membership expired, thus the game app is provided via Slice#3.

 In the above service flows, the different slices may be provided by same or different frequency and the coverage may be different.
 If different slices are deployed in different frequency bands, access of different network slices due to application should not cause degradation of user experiences.